 The thing that really shows how the wind influenced by the mountain range is not creating sastrugi patterns is the way the smooth area cuts across the entire middle of the mound just as the sastrugi cut through all areas (light or dark) of the cell's perimeter.

-This infers the sastrugi are snow blown wind patterns but their location is predominantly determined by the shape of the sloping cell mounds not mountains.
+This infers the sastrugi are snow blown wind patterns but their location is predominantly determined by the shape of the sloping cell mounds and mountains.

 This could also be an indicator that the cell has migrated to its current location after the wind created its sastrugi patterns or the iceberg mountain floated into place after the wind created the cell's sastrugi.